 One of the biggest reasons church leaders hesitate when it comes to proactively sending their members on mission is the intimidating demands of assessment and development.
-I know, I’m a lead pastor, and many weeks I’m just happy to put together a decent sermon on time!
+I know—I’m a lead pastor, and there are many weeks when I’m just happy I put together a decent sermon on time!
 How am I supposed to fit in the hours of assessing and coaching it will take to form a missionary or church planting candidate?
-And if I don’t do that, how am I supposed to affirm those candidates as fit for the task?
+And if I don’t do that, then how am I supposed to affirm those candidates as fit for the task?

 Sheesh, just send them to someone who will do it for me!

-Ok, I’ll admit there are plenty of tasks that we church leaders can and should delegate to others.
-However, the assessment and development of sent ones doesn’t necessarily have to be among them.
+I’ll admit there are plenty of tasks that we church leaders can and should delegate to others; however, the assessment and development of Sent Ones doesn’t necessarily have to be among them.
 Here’s how you can pull it off—and still get your sermon done on time.

 Moving church members through a sending pipeline takes a community.
-If you’re the only one investing in candidates, then best-case-scenario they’ll turn out looking like you.
-Even if you are a carbon copy of the Apostle Paul himself, there’s a good chance your disciples would be missing a few things—because maturity in Christ takes a community (Ephesians 4:15-16).
+If you’re the only one investing in candidates, then best-case-scenario is that they’ll turn out looking like you.
+Even if you are a carbon copy of the Apostle Paul himself, there’s a good chance your disciples would be missing a few things—because maturity in Christ takes a community (Eph 4:15–16).

 Of course, your church has the most critical community for the growth of sending candidates.
 But here’s a way of thinking that involves an even wider community in the assessment and development process.